PravallikaDindukurthi/build/docs/buildrun.md

 - Update on `Buildrun` resource if either `ttlAfterSucceeded` or `ttlAfterFailed` are set.
 - Create on `Buildrun` resource if either `ttlAfterSucceeded` or `ttlAfterFailed` are set.

+If these conditions are met, the reconciler checks if the the ttl retention field is satisfied or not.
+If it isn't, the buildrun is requeued after calculating the remaining time the buildrun is allowed to exist.

 ## Specifying Environment Variables

 An example of a `BuildRun` that specifies environment variables: